firebase/quickstart-js/messaging/README.md

 }' "https://fcm.googleapis.com/fcm/send"
 ```

+### App focus
-- When the app has the browser focus , the received message is handled through
+When the app has the browser focus, the received message is handled through
-  the `onMessage` callback in index.html.
+the `onMessage` callback in `index.html`.
 When the app does not have browser
-  focus then the `setBackgroundMessageHandler` callback in firebase-messaging-sw.js
+focus then the `setBackgroundMessageHandler` callback in `firebase-messaging-sw.js`
 is where the received message is handled.

-### App focus
 The browser gives your app focus when both:

 1. Your app is running in the currently selected browser tab.